Dr. Ashley Dayer

 Dr. Dayer is actively engaged in bird conservation, serving on the North American Bird Conservation Initiative Private Lands Subcommittee and Human Dimensions Subcommittee.
 Additionally, her Lab is home to the National Bird Conservation Social Science Coordinator – a partner-sponsored position to serve the bird conservation community in meaningful integration of social science.
 Dayer also sits on the Atlantic Flyway Shorebird Initiative Human Activities committee.

 Dayer is also a leader in conservation social science.
-She serves on the Board of Directors of the Society for Conservation Biology Social Science Working Group and on the Editorial Board of the journal Human Dimensions of Wildlife.
+She was elected President of the Board of Directors of the Society for Conservation Biology Social Science Working Group in 2017.
+She also serves on the Editorial Board of two journals: Human Dimensions of Wildlife and Society and Natural Resources.
 In 2017 she also contributed to the Advisory Board for the human dimensions national conference Pathways.
 She is frequently called on for expertise in human dimensions to inform agency policy and programs, including recently as an invited member of two National Park Service Science Advisory panels related to beach-nesting wildlife and invasive species.

 Dr. Dayer’s educational background includes a BA with Honors in Environmental Science and Public Policy from Harvard University (2001) and an MS in Human Dimensions of Natural Resources from Colorado State University (2006), studying the wildlife values of the Western public.
 She additionally received a certificate in Nonprofit Management (2008) from Southern Oregon University.
 Dr. Dayer completed her PhD at Cornell University (2013).
 There, she studied the influences on private landowner behaviors to manage woods for wildlife habitat and how communications and incentive programs can be designed to effectively engage various types of landowners in habitat conservation.
 In addition to conducting research, she was awarded a competitive Land Grant Fellowship to lead and evaluate the effectiveness of extension activities for landowners in New York State, collaborating with a diverse set of partner organizations.